Hong Kong bans entry of visitors from China virus province

 Health authorities around the world are racing to prevent a pandemic after more than 2,000 people were infected in China and 56 have died.

-A handful of cases of infection have been reported in other countries, including in Thailand, Australia, the United States and France, but no fatalities have been recorded outside China.
+A handful of cases of infection have been reported in other countries, including Thailand, Australia, the United States, France and Canada.
+No fatalities have been recorded outside China.

-The mayor of Wuhan, at epicenter of the outbreak, said he expected another 1,000 new patients in the city, which was stepping up construction of special hospitals.
+The mayor of Wuhan, which is the capital of Hubei province and at epicenter of the outbreak, said he expected another 1,000 new patients in the city, which was stepping up construction of special hospitals.

 The newly identified coronavirus has created alarm because much about it is still unknown, such as how dangerous it is and how easily it spreads between people.
 It can cause pneumonia, which has been deadly in some cases.

-China’s National Health Commission Minister Ma Xiaowei said the incubation period for the virus can range from one to 14 days, during which infection can occur, which was not the case with Severe Acute Respiratory Syndrome (SARS).
+China’s National Health Commission Minister Ma Xiaowei said the incubation period for the virus can range from one to 14 days, during which infection can occur.

-SARS was a coronavirus that originated in China and killed nearly 800 people globally in 2002 and 2003.

-“According to recent clinical information, the virus’ ability to spread seems to be getting somewhat stronger,” Ma told reporters.

 The Lunar New Year holiday, traditionally celebrated by hundreds of millions of Chinese traveling around the country and abroad to see family, began on Friday but has been severely disrupted by the outbreak.